Buying used RAM safely

 Start here

-Safe used RAM: visual inspect contacts and chips → boot JEDEC → enable XMP/EXPO → run MemTest86 (≥2 passes) + TM5 if enthusiast.
-Reject mismatched labels vs IC print, wrong notch (DDR4 vs DDR5), or errors in test.
-Buy from sellers with returns and documented speed bins when possible.
+Safe used RAM: visual inspect contacts and chips, boot at JEDEC, enable XMP/EXPO, then run MemTest86 (at least two passes) plus TestMem5 if you are an enthusiast.
+Reject mismatched labels versus IC print, wrong notch (DDR4 vs DDR5), or errors in test.

 What you'll notice in everyday use

-Bad DIMMs corrupt files under load — rare but catastrophic for unsaved work.
+Bad DIMMs can corrupt files under load — rare but catastrophic for unsaved work.
 DDR4-3600 used kits are abundant as upgraders move to AM5 — great value when validated.
-High-end DDR5 used can save 30–40% if seller ran MemTest.

 What to buy, install, or enable

-- CPU-Z SPD tab — verify manufacturer and timing tables vs label.
+Prefer matched pairs sold together — avoid franken-kits from different bins.
+Use CPU-Z SPD tab to verify manufacturer and timing tables versus the label.

-Used vs new: used saves money but costs test time + return hassle.
+Used saves money but costs test time and return hassle.
 New carries warranty and known IC bins — for mission-critical workstations, buy new.
-For budget AM4 builds, used DDR4 is hard to beat if tested.

 Going deeper: the core idea

-DRAM does not wear like NAND — electromigration at extreme OC excepted.
+DRAM does not wear like NAND — electromigration at extreme overclock excepted.
 Risk is bent pins, corrosion, fake heatspreaders over slow ICs, and modules that pass JEDEC but fault at profile voltage.
-Always validate at the speed you plan to run — used DDR5 6000 CL30 that only works at 5200 may still be usable but is not “6000 CL30.”

 Technical details